 Follow through with the treatment as recommended.
 The biggest mistake most people make is to discontinue the medication once the betta begins to improve.
 This often allows the disease to regain a foothold, and then it will usually become resistant to the medication once treatment is resumed.

 The most important tip of all involves care and prevention.
-A betta will most likely never suffer from one of these diseases if his tank is kept clean.
+A betta will most likely never suffer from one of these diseases if their tank is kept clean.
 So, carry out those routine water changes, change your tank filter as recommended by the manufacturer, and really take the time to observe your fish so you can spot any sign of illness at the onset.
 Treatments are always more successful when you catch the problem early.